usdigitalresponse/univaf/docs/incidents/2021-06-29--actions-budget-terraform-state.md

 - @jaronoff97 did not alert others that his work on [#274][issue-274] involved changes to the Terraform state, which would affect any other PRs or deploys happening in parallel.
 The description and comments on [#274][issue-274] did not call this out, either, leaving @Mr0grog uncertain as to whether his diagnosis of the core problem was correct and complete.

+- @Mr0grog spent hours working through a complete understanding of both issues (GitHub Actions and Terraform state) when he probably should have switched to manual approaches as soon as it was clear the issues would take a long time to resolve.

 ## Action Items